 For the yogurt sauce:

-- 1 cup plain nondairy yogurt
+- 1 cup plain non-dairy yogurt, (unsweetened)

 - 2 Tablespoons chopped cilantro